CaguranganJos/PROGRAMMING-ASSIGNMENT-1---INTRODUCTION-TO-PYTHON-PROGRAMMING/README.md

 ```

 #### Step-by-step thought Process
 1. I first made a list containing words and numbers that I will use as my list to unpack.
 I made three variables: first, middle, and last.
-Since the first element is in the 0 index, then I can store that element in variable *first* using *list_name[0]*.
+Since the first element is in the 0 index, then I can store that element in a variable named *first* using *list_name[0]*.
 This method is also applicable to the variable *last*, since the index -1 is always the last element in a list, therefore I can store the element in index -1 to the varaible *last* using *list_name[-1]*.
 Lastly, I used the range operation in the middle variable using *list_name[1:-1]*, this operation indicates that all the elements starting from index 1 to index -1 (excluding -1) will be in the list contained in variable *middle*.
 > Using numbers:
 ```python
 numbers = [1,2,3,4,5,6]